 Bonus materials: 5 x in-depth Market Analysis and Key Trend reports

 New novel ingredients can be challenging...but offer enormous future growth potential

-market is clearly moving towards new ingredient alternatives.
+market is clearly moving towards new alternatives and solutions.
 But the

-old ways won’t work for new, innovative alternatives.
+old ways won’t work for new, innovative sustainable materials.
 They demand

 unique value propositions,